At 21-years-old Sveindís Jane Jónsdóttir is the great hope of Icelandic football and is ready to take Euro 2022 by storm.

 Jónsdóttir’s goalscoring exploits very almost never happened.
 Before she would go on to become Keflavík’s main goal threat she excelled as a goalkeeper.
 Her uncle, Thorsteinn Bjarnason was a goalkeeper for the club’s men’s team and played 28 times for the Icelandic national team.

 “A goalkeeping coach at the club wanted her to play in goal because she was so good,” Jónsson recalls.
+“But we made sure that she continued as an outfield player.”

-In October 2016 Jónsdóttir was invited to train with Damallsvenskan outfit Kristianstads for by their Icelandic head coach Elísabet Gunnarsdóttir.
+In October 2016 Jónsdóttir was invited to train with Damallsvenskan outfit Kristianstads by their Icelandic head coach Elísabet Gunnarsdóttir.

 She travelled to Sweden alongside fellow Icelandic internationals Guðný Árnadóttir and Alexandra Jóhannsdóttir and spent a week training with the club’s senior team.